 - Impaired immune function

-- Cardiovascular complications: Elevated cortisol levels can lead to hypertension, dyslipidemia, and endothelial dysfunction, predisposing individuals to cardiovascular diseases such as heart disease and stroke.
+- Cardiovascular complications: Elevated cortisol levels can lead to hypertension, dyslipidemia, and endothelial dysfunction, potentially predisposing individuals to cardiovascular diseases such as heart disease and stroke.

 - Cognitive impairment: Excess cortisol exposure has been implicated in cognitive deficits and may contribute to the development of neurodegenerative disorders like Alzheimer's disease.